There was a time when all photography was black and white. But that started to change when the first color photograph was taken about 160 years ago.

 Street photography can involve a lot of dimly-lit street scenes, and they can make for powerful black and white photos.
 Shooting with a high ISO can help you capture enough light and avoid blur.
 Normally, the added noise from setting the ISO too high would be more of a concern, but it can fit well with black and white street photography and lend an artistic feel.

 Shooting at night can be a great fit for black and white.
-Whether it’s the moon and the stars or the streetlights and buildings of a cityscape, as you can find many striking opportunities to create B&W photos with interesting contrast.
+Whether it’s the moon and the stars or the streetlights and buildings of a cityscape, as you can find many striking opportunities to create B&W photos with an interesting contrast.

 One fun technique to try is creating light streaks by capturing the lights of moving vehicles.
 These images tend to turn out well in B&W, and can make for some interesting contrast, lines, and sense of movement.